frotaur/LLM-Arrows-of-Time/README.md

 Read the following section to learn how to reproduce experiments.

+## Branches and project versions
+We recommend to always use the latest commit on the 'main' branch, as it will always be the cleanest and most updated branch.
+Tags are present on the git tree to restore the project to previous versions.

+### Branch : main
+Main branch, may be regularly updated to increase code readability/usability.
+Use this branch to run similar experiments to the natural language ones in the paper.
+Will contain only a few example `.json`files for training, to get the exact specifications of previous experiments see the tags below.

+### Tag : original
+This tag restores the codebase to a snapshot as it was for the first submission of the paper.
+Uses an earlier version of torchenhanced (custom library used for training, akin to pytorch lightning).
+Contains the `.json` files for all the natural language experiments

+### Tag : rebuttal
+This tag restores the codebase to a snapshot as it was for the submission of the rebuttal, during the paper review.
+Contains slightly update code, as well as additional `.json` files for experiments on Arabic, Hebrew and Tagalog, as well reversed French

 ## Tokenization
 The script `tokenize_to_h5.py` can be used to prepare a dataset for training.
 Given a .txt file, it will train a BPE tokenizer on it, then use it to tokenize the text, and save the tokenized dataset in `.h5` format.